Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Motor Vehicle Registration and Licencing

-Please note the email addresses for proof of payment of online payments has changed.
+Please note the email addresses for proof of payment of online payments have changed.

 Hibernia Street (next to train station) 044 801 9310